With new stories seeming to crop up every few weeks, the term “data breach” is quickly becoming a household phrase.

 If you don’t believe it yet, there’s plenty of companies who’ve learned it the hard way.
 Here, we take a closer look at one such company who fell victim to a hard-copy data breach—helping to provide insight on just where they went wrong with their document security and destruction processes, and more importantly, how shredding services can help other companies can improve their own.

-Lessons to Be Learned from Past Breaches
+Lessons to Learn from Past Breaches

 In the later part of December 2015, the largest data breach that had been reported to date occurred when a Florida-based medical clinic lost over 480,000 patient records—exposing the confidential PHI of thousands of individuals and the clinic to the filing of a class-action lawsuit.